TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

     Find theaters + movie times near **find movie times + tickets**
 *   Movie News Featured Movie News

-    *   Next 3 Female-Driven Thrillers: 'The Hunt,' 'A Quiet Place Part II,' 'The New Mutants' Read More
+    *   The Week in Movie News: New Batmobile Revealed, ‘Doctor Strange’ Director Teams With Chris Evans and More Read More
-    *   The Week in Movie News: James Mangold to Direct ‘Indiana Jones 5,’ ‘Jurassic World 3’ Title Revealed and More Read More
+    *   The Week in Movie Trailers: Disney’s ‘Artemis Fowl,’ Tom Hanks in ‘Greyhound’ and More Read More
     *   Disney's 'Mulan': The Biggest Differences Between the Animated and Live-Action Movies Read More

     Explore Content